The Press

 If you are interested in our work, or in fine press editions, you should consider becoming a subscriber.
 It is economically exceedingly wise.

 It is also very simple: Just contact us, and tell us that you wish to become a subscriber.
-This means that you undertake to buy ONE COPY of every book we publish – typically two to three a year.
+This means that you undertake to buy ONE COPY of every book we publish – typically two a year.
 In return for this guarantee from you, we give you a 30% discount on the retail price of the book.